 Projects should address themes relevant to the “Fire and Ice” project, which consists of two research components: a Boreal Fires team studying climate-driven changes to fire regimes in the boreal forest, and a Coastal Margins team studying the impacts of climate-driven changes to nearshore ecosystems and organisms in the Gulf of Alaska.
 Research Seed Grant applicants will need to identify the component with which their proposed project best aligns.
 Applicants are strongly encouraged to speak with the appropriate component leads (Boreal Fires: Uma Bhatt or Todd Brinkman; Coastal Margins: Anne Beaudreau or Brenda Konar) to ensure that their proposed research fits within team goals.
 Research projects that strive to increase diversity in STEM engagement will be given priority over other, equally ranked proposals.
 Click here for full criteria for all three grants.

-The deadline for submission of proposals is midnight AKDT October 14, 2019.
-We plan to award up to 4 Faculty Research, 5 Student Research and 5 Education and Outreach grants, with an expected award period of January 1 – September 30, 2020.
+The deadline for submission of Research Grant proposals is midnight AKDT October 21, 2019.
+We plan to award up to 4 Faculty Research and 5 Student Research grants, with an expected award period of January 1 – September 30, 2020.
 Awards will be announced by November 27, 2019.

 For more information, please contact Faye Gallant at firstname.lastname@example.org or (907) 474-6288.

 Travel Award Recipients